toabi/bootstrap-tour/README.md

-	  'postRideCallback': $.noop,      // A method to call once the tour closes 'postStepCallback': $.noop,      // A method to call after each step 'nextOnClose': false,            // If cookies are enabled, increment the current step on close 'debug': false
+	  'postRideCallback': $.noop,      // A method to call once the tour closes 'postStepCallback': $.noop,      // A method to call after each step 'nextOnClose': false,            // If cookies are enabled, increment the current step on close 'language': 'en',                // Set the language of the next/done button 'debug': false
 	});